You don’t need to be in a major tech hub to build a cryptocurrency community

-It’s safe to say digital currency is no longer a niche subject.
+It’s safe to say that digital currency is no longer a niche subject.
 Since hitting 4.9 million users in November 2016, Coinbase has nearly tripled its user base in the last year.
 Of course, Bitcoin’s meteoric rise is driving much of the recent interest, impacting hundreds of other digital currencies.

-Until now, interest in bitcoin and altcoins has been driven mainly by privacy fanatics, finance wonks, keyboard warriors, and early adopters of other technology.
+Until now, interest in Bitcoin and altcoins has been driven mainly by privacy fanatics, finance wonks, keyboard warriors, and early adopters of other technology.
 Now, the message about digital currency’s long-term value is finally being heard — even in the Heartland.
 In major cities, it can be easy to find large groups talking about the latest innovations, but where do you turn when you live in a smaller community?
 How do you generate interest in digital currency adoption when you don’t live in a top-tier tech hub?
 Here’s what I learned from my experience in Omaha, where I run Alpha BTC, growing a network of cryptocurrency kiosks and consulting on blockchain projects in the Silicon Prairie.

 VentureBeat’s Heartland Tech channel invites you to join us and other senior business leaders at BLUEPRINT in Reno on March 5-7.
 Learn how to expand jobs to Middle America, lower costs, and boost profits.
 Click here to request an invite and be a part of the conversation.